If this section does not answer all of your questions, we invite you to contact the MTAS office.

-1. What is the minimum education required in order to challenge the Board Examination?
+1. What is the minimum education required in order to challenge the Member Qualifying Examination?

 2. What information do I need to provide in order to write the Examination?

-Clean criminal record check (ncl. vulnerable sector search); copy of your current CPR level C and Standard First Aid certificate; copy of your massage school transcript; completed exam application form and payment.
+Clean criminal record check (incl. vulnerable sector search); copy of your current CPR level C and Standard First Aid certificate; copy of your massage school transcript; completed exam application form and payment.